jamalou/data-modeling-with-postgres/README.md

 We first need to run the "create_tables.py" script.
 It creates the database and create the tables (the queries for tables dropping and creation are implemented in the "sql_queries.py").
 Then we just need to run the "etl.py" script that extracts the data from the json files (logs and song data) and the inserts it properly into the tables.

-Inside a terminal run this commands:
+Inside a terminal run these commands:

 > python create_tables.py